workflowproducts/envelope/ICT_ACCESSIBILITY.md

 # General Policy Statement

-The purpose of this policy is to ensure Customers, Prospects and Employee's of Workflow Products, L.L.C. can access website and webapps created by Workflow Products, L.L.C.
-This policy contains links and references to standards and tool we use, the instruction for testing our widgets and web pages for compliance and instructions for feedback.
+The purpose of this policy is to ensure that accesse disabled Customers, Prospects and Employee's of Workflow Products, L.L.C. can access website and webapps created by Workflow Products, L.L.C.
+This policy contains links and references to standards and tools we use, the instructions for testing our widgets and web pages for compliance and instructions for feedback.

 # Links/References